PARIS 1 IN A NUTSHELL

 Nestled between the Palais Royal and Île Saint-Louis, Les Halles was the traditional central market of Paris.
 In 1183, King Philippe II Auguste enlarged this marketplace and built a shelter for the merchants, who came from all over to sell their wares at “the Belly of Paris” Today the underground Forum des Halles replaces that old market and its new spectacular architecture deserves a little visit, even if you don’t want to shop.
 When night falls, the bars are packed and artists invade Place des Halles to take part in shows.

-TOP SIGHTS IN PARIS 1
+TOURIST PLACES IN PARIS 1

 No surprises here: you can find all these places on all the guidebooks about Paris so no article talking about the 1st arrondissement would be complete without these Paris tourist places.
 If you are visiting Paris for the first time you will like to visit some of them, they are very touristy but beautiful !